-To achieve these objectives the Club has adopted the following strategies:
+To achieve its stated objectives, the entity has adopted the following strategies:

-- (a) Maintain or increase existing revenue levels and control costs to continue profitability which will allow the Group's premises to be continually improved; and - (b) Ensure we are profitable at a level where we can make a significant contribution to local sport.
+- a.
+Maintain or increase existing revenue levels and control costs to continue profitability which will allow the Group's premises to be continually improved; and - b.
+Ensure we are profitable at a level where we can make a significant contribution to local sport.

-Measurement of Key Performance Indicators
+Key Performance Measures